PreciousChicken/blog/content/posts/visual-ci-github-actions-vega-lite.md

 ## Introduction

+> vegaration (noun) [vay-gah-grey-shuhn]: The use of **vega**-lite to visualise continuous integ**ration**.

-This is a worked example which aims to visualise the software development practice of continuous integration (CI).
+This is a worked example for Linux which aims to visualise the software development practice of continuous integration (CI).
 It uses [GitHub actions](https://github.com/features/actions) to manage the CI workflow and [vega-lite](https://vega.github.io/vega-lite/) as the visualisation specification.
-Or to put it simply: every time someone commits to a repository on GitHub we can log elements associated with their commit (e.g. what tests passed, what tests failed) and then present this using a range of visualisations such as bar charts etc.
+Or to put it simply: every time someone commits to a repository on GitHub we can log elements associated with their commit (e.g. what tests passed, what tests failed) and then present this data visually using a wide suite of metrics provided.

+This demonstration proves the possibility of logging and visualising a whole suite of Continuous Improvement metrics which could help teams identify patterns, address problems and increase efficiency.
+The example created here, which can be viewed on the [Vegaration GitHub Page](https://preciouschicken.github.io/vegaration/), offers a very small slice of the total possibilities on offer.
+It differs from other CI visualisations (e.g. Jenkins) in the flexibility it offers: vega-lite is a data science tool meaning it offers a very wide range of visualisation possibilities; likewise logging via GitHub actions allows you the freedom to capture almost anything about the CI/CD process that your team is interested in.

-All code is contained in the repo [PreciousChicken/vegaration](https://github.com/PreciousChicken/vegaration) and the visualisations on the [associated vegaration GitHub page](https://preciouschicken.github.io/vegaration/).
+All code is contained in the repo [PreciousChicken/vegaration](https://github.com/PreciousChicken/vegaration).

-This was written using Manjaro Linux 22.1.1, node v16.13.2 and npm v8.3.2.
+This was written using Manjaro Linux 22.1.1, node v16.13.2, vega-lite 5.9.1 and npm v8.3.2.

 ## Create the GitHub repo